-The Visa Team are Newcastle University’s designated student visa advisers: Tracey Aston and Hena Mookerji.
-Please refer to our statement of service (PDF: 100KB) for further information about the services we offer.
+The designated student immigration advisers at Newcastle University and Newcastle University London are Tracey Aston, Kay Broadhurst, Jenny Johnson, Hena Mookerji, and Jamie Stogden.
+Please refer to our statement of service (PDF: 291KB) for further information about the services we offer.

-The team is based on Level 2, King’s Gate and they are available Monday to Friday (apart from university closures) to answer visa queries from prospective and registered non-EEA students.
+The team is based at the Newcastle campus on Level 2, King’s Gate and are available Monday to Friday (apart from university closures) to answer visa queries from prospective and registered non-EEA students.

-The team offers Tier 4 and PBS dependant workshops, one-to-one appointments to check Tier 4 general application forms following visa workshops and a drop-in service for more complex visa issues.
-They can also be contacted by web enquiry form.
+The team offers Tier 4 and PBS dependant workshops, one-to-one appointments to check Tier 4 general application forms following visa workshops, and a drop-in service for more complex visa issues.
+We can also be contacted by web enquiry form.

-If you need to speak to a member of the Visa Team at a drop-in session, you do not need to make an appointment, but we would ask to read the Terms and Conditions (PDF: 119KB) of the service carefully.
+If you need to speak to a member of the Visa Team at a drop-in session, you do not need to make an appointment, but we would ask you to read the Terms and Conditions (PDF: 120KB) of the service carefully.

 The Visa Team will submit appropriate visa applications to the Home Office on behalf of students and follow up such cases with relevant enquiries.
 The Visa Team can also assist with enquiries about a student's immigration status and assist with corrections where mistakes have been made by the Home Office.

-Students approaching the Visa Team for assistance should note, however, that they have no control over visa processing times.
-They do not have control over the length of time it takes the Home Office to correct errors or to respond to enquiries.
+Students approaching the Visa Team for assistance should note that we have no control over visa processing times, or over the length of time it takes the Home Office to correct errors or to respond to enquiries.
 Where it should prove necessary to submit immigration documents to the Home Office, students should understand that it is not reasonable to make any arrangements which would necessitate use of those documents until they have been returned by the Home Office.
 The University cannot accept responsibility for any loss incurred by failure to follow this guidance.

 The visa advisers at Newcastle University are authorised to provide immigration advice and services as regulated by the Office of Immigration Service Commissioners (OISC).
 The OISC sets the standards to which services and advice must comply.
 For further information about the OISC, please see the Office of Immigration Service Commissioners.